yidi-wang/smartcab/README.md

 - `/images/`: This folder contains various images of cars to be used in the graphical user interface.
 You will not need to modify or create any files in this directory.
 - `/smartcab/`: This folder contains the Python scripts that create the environment, graphical user interface, the simulation, and the agents.
 You will not need to modify or create any files in this directory except for `agent.py`.

-It also contains two files:
-- `smartcab.ipynb`: This is the main file where you will answer questions and provide an analysis for your work.
--`visuals.py`: This Python script provides supplementary visualizations for the analysis.
-Do not modify.

-Finally, in `/smartcab/` are the following four files:
+In `/smartcab/` are the following four files:
-- **Modify:**
   - `agent.py`: This is the main Python file where you will be performing your work on the project.
-- **Do not modify:**
   - `environment.py`: This Python file will create the *smartcab* environment.
   - `planner.py`: This Python file creates a high-level planner for the agent to follow towards a set goal.
   - `simulation.py`: This Python file creates the simulation and graphical user interface.